 On the map of China, Heilongjiang province in northeastern China is like a swan spreading its wings, while Harbin, its capital city is a glistening pearl around swan’s neck.
-With pigeons dancing, St. Sophia Church brings solemn tolls; with sun shining brightly, Sun Island evokes people’s happy memories; with continental flavor, European style architectures of Central Street show the charm of “Paris of the Orient”; with snowflakes fluttering, the Ice and Snow World brings you to get to the paradise of dream…
+With pigeons dancing, St. Sophia Church boasts solemn bells tolling; with the sun shining brightly, Sun Island evokes people’s happy memories; with continental flavor, the European-style architecture of Central Street shows the charm of this “Paris of the Orient”; with snowflakes fluttering, the Ice and Snow World appears like something out of a dream.

-Located in China`s northernmost part, Harbin has long and bitter cold winter and short cool summer, which enjoys a good reputation for culture of ice and snow.
-Praised as “Ice City”, it is the ideal destination for ice and snow travel and avoiding summer heat.
-There is the largest ski center in Asia: Yabuli International Ski Resort.
-Also, it has annual Harbin International Ice and Snow Sculpture Festival, you can fully enjoy ice lantern show and ice activities such as ice-sailing, sledging, ice hockey, ice football and so on.
+Located in China`s northernmost province, Harbin has long and bitterly cold winter and short cool summers.
+Praised as “Ice City”, it is the ideal destination for ice and snow travel and avoiding the summer heat.
+Harbin has the largest ski center in Asia: Yabuli International Ski Resort.
+Also, it has the annual Harbin International Ice and Snow Sculpture Festival, you can fully enjoy ice lantern show and ice activities such as ice-sailing, sledging, ice hockey, ice football and so on.

 Time-honored history and captivating scenery help Harbin become the best-known tourist destination of the Far East.
 Under the cover of darkness, Harbin is more like a fairy tale world.
 Stroll along Central street, view elegant European style buildings and grand orthodox church and taste palatable food to experience the cultural charm of “Oriental Moscow”.

 Viewing the classical art of architectures, mainly concentrated on Central street and Guogeli street, is a highlight of your Harbin tour.
 But if in winter, you cannot miss Harbin’s ice and snow entertainment.
 Joining in them definitely is the best approach to learn their culture and know this city.